 Why can't they just say no to drugs?

 When someone suffers from chemical dependency, it is not about just saying no, the issue is generally much more complex than that.
 Using substances relates to clinical-socio-economic dynamics built from the person’s life experiences.
 Historically, a substance user has said “no” many, many, many times in their lifetime.

 If substance use is a disease, why don’t people go to the hospital instead of your program?

 The set-up of our healthcare system does not allow it to provide effective or long lasting interventions to substance users.
 People are ready to handle their addiction at different stages and hospitals are not generally the best choice.
 Users can get temporary care with limited results.

 At the program level substance users can receive ongoing interventions and counseling until they realize or are ready for the next level.
 Many programs offer mental health counseling, support groups, and supportive services that help users make the change at the right time.

-If their own family do not deal with them, why should we?
+If their own family does not deal with them, why should we?

-It is difficult for love ones to handle a chemically dependent person.
+It is difficult for loved ones to handle a chemically dependent person.
 It requires patience, training, and skills that most of the time are not present in the family setting.
-Additionally, at home emotions get on the way of effective care.
+Additionally, at home emotions get in the way of effective care.
 Program staff are better prepared to manage the client.

 Community based organizations have a civic duty and the fiduciary responsibility to improve the communities where they dwell.
 That is the reason they exist.